Sigmmma/c20/src/content/h1/tags/object/device/device_machine/readme.md

 * Is alive,
 * Doesn't have the [_cannot open doors automatically_](~unit/#tag-field-unit-flags-cannot-open-doors-automatically) flag set,
-* Is not on a team friendly to the player and on the forward side of a [one-sided door](~scenario#tag-field-machines-machine-flags-one-sided) in the fully closed position.
+* Is not an ally to the player standing on the forward side of a [one-sided door](~scenario#tag-field-machines-machine-flags-one-sided) in the fully closed position.

 If one of these bipeds passes all the conditions, the device group desired position will be set to 1 which opens the door.